 So, we can say with confidence that two common milk protein supplements are good for gout.
 But be careful if you want to apply this to full milk.
 Because full milk also contains fats.
 So, you need to monitor full milk intake to avoid excess weight.

-Which Milk Is Good For Gout Summary
+Soy Milk or Whey Protein For Gout Summary

 The authors speculate about why milk proteins reduce uric acid.
 Especially compared to the opposite effect from soy protein.
 But, the cause is unclear.
 Then, they cite another study showing uric acid reduction from milk protein.
 In summary, the conclusion from this uric acid study is clear: